Have you been cut out of a will?

 It is not unusual to hear children complaining about their parents spending ‘their inheritance’ while they are still alive, as if the money already belongs to them.
 And children often make financial plans on the assumption that they will inherit their parents’ wealth.

 Husbands and wives also expect to inherit from their spouse.
 Even unmarried couples make assumptions about inheritance.
-But while in many cases the children do inherit their parents’ estate, this is not always the case.
+But while in many cases these people do inherit their loved one’s estate, this is not always the case.
 It is not uncommon for children to be cut out of a will by their parents or for other close family members to be left facing disappointment when a will is read.
 Similarly, people often fail to provide for their spouse, an outcome that is even more frequent among unmarried couples.

 The element of surprise